 Laminate, on the other hand, is much easier to install.
 It’s usually sold as click-together flooring, meaning it’s composed of interlocking planks that don’t require any nails or glue to install.
 This also makes it a “floating floor”—meaning it can be put in directly on top of existing surfaces (again, because there are no glue or nails necessary).
 The pressure of the interlocking planks keeps it in place.

-Of course, you can also install underlayments below laminate flooring if you’re so inclined.
+Of course, you can also install underlayments below laminate if you’re so inclined.
 Certain laminate products even require it, whereas some types of laminate already come with an underlayment layer below the base.
 It all depends on the product you purchase!
+But in most cases, an underlayment will address the traditional disadvantages of floating floors—creaking, underfoot feel, etc.

 All of that to say, installing laminate is a much easier DIY project than installing carpet.
 And if you have a professional install it for you (which, to be honest, we also recommend), it’s going to take them a lot less skill to get it down.